Pre-Pathologists' Assistant at WSU

-There are very few universities that offer pathologists' assistant programs and the prerequisite requirements vary with each program.
-For all programs, students must earn a bachelor's degree (an allied health or science major is required or recommended by all programs) prior to beginning a pathologists' assistant program.
-WSU students preparing for Pathologists' Assistant programs who would like to receive the communications, services, and support of the WSU PMHSC can elect to join our Pre-Path Assist. database.
-This database assigns students a Pre-Path Assist. attribute code (PPAA) which also allows us to track our pre-PPAA population and to develop support programs that will enhance student success.
+WSU students preparing to apply to a PA program who would like to receive communications, services, and support of the PMHSC can elect to join our pre-path assistant database.
+This database assigns students a pre-PAA attribute code which also allows the PMHSC to track our pre-pathologists assistant population and develop support programs that will enhance students success.